- About Us

 As well as explicitly teaching British history and that of the wider world, we also make use of our rich and varied local heritage either by incorporating it into our history units or by teaching stand-alone units of local history.
 With all this in mind, it is hoped that through our history curriculum we provide all children with enriching, memorable experiences and opportunities that nurture them to become confident and curious historians.

 In their history lessons, and across the wider curriculum, we want our pupils to be able to ask pertinent questions about the past, analyse evidence, think critically, appreciate different perspectives and develop informed judgements.
 Our children will be asked to consider how the past influences the present, what past societies were like and what beliefs and cultures influenced people's actions.
-As they do this, our children develop a chronological framework for their knowledge of significant events and people.
+As they do this, our children will develop a chronological framework for their knowledge of significant events and people.

 In Years 4/5/6, the children study three discrete units of history per year.
 Having mixed age classes and a three-year rolling programme means that developing a sense of chronology over KS2 can be quite a challenge.
 For this reason, we have deliberately ordered our units to ensure that we develop the children's understanding of chronology over the course of each individual year.
-Therefore, in Year A children learn about British History before 1066, in Year B they focus upon British history post 1066 while in Year C they study history units from the wider world.
+Therefore, in Year A children learn about British history before 1066, in Year B they focus upon British history post 1066 while in Year C they study history units from the wider world.

 In all classes, we are developing the use of over-arching enquiry questions to focus our learning in History.